 - Nominees from the staff must exemplify a commitment to fostering a diverse campus community and a personal commitment to diversity.

-Nomination packets should be sent electronically in one file and should include:
+Nomination packets should be submitted via the online form and should include:

 - Cover letter: This letter should include contact information for the faculty or staff member organizing the nomination materials.
 This letter is in addition to the required three letters of support.